JettM9104/2024-5_10837B_robot-code/README.md

 ## Overview

-Robot 10837 B is designed to compete in VEX Robotics competitions.
+Robot in team 10837 B is designed to compete in VEX Robotics competitions.
 The code supports two primary modes:

 1. **Autonomous Mode**: The robot operates autonomously based on pre-programmed routines.
 2. **Driver Control Mode**: The robot is manually controlled via a VEX controller.